Works#Kanto

 Marunouchi Street Park 2021 Winter

-Marunouchi Street Park, which began in 2019, is a social experiment project to examine the future state and utilization of Marunouchi Nakadori.
-In winter, the spatial concept was "Amazing Winter Street," and scenes were created in three blocks spanning approximately 300 meters, where visitors could feel the warmth with all five senses while enjoying the illuminations.
-Block 1 was themed "Wonder Dining!" and featured a playful area with a glass house where visitors could dine while enjoying the illuminations, tree hammocks, and big chess.
-Block 2 was themed "Wonder Lounge!" and featured a two-story hut that served as a general information center and shop, a postbox with a simulated flame for posting purchased Christmas cards, a billiards table that could be enjoyed under the illuminations, and a fire pit where visitors could relax and enjoy the street piano.
-Block 3 is themed "Wonder Terrace!" and features a "Corridor of Light" covered with mirrors and an "Artists in Fire Terrace" where artists can work around a fake fire in the fireplace.
-(Date: 2021/12/2-12/25) "Illumination Tour for the Visually Impaired 2021 Winter" hosted by our company This tour is based on the theme of "dialogue" and is a walking tour that allows "everyone" to truly experience a "comfortable space".
-Volunteer staff will escort the visually impaired to the three blocks (total length approximately 300m) of Nakadori Street in winter, which is beautifully illuminated.
-We aimed to create a program that allows people with visual impairments to enjoy the beautiful illuminations through conversations that warm the body and mind.
-During the "Marunouchi Street Park 2021 Summer" (August-September) event, visually impaired people were seen using the park, so we conducted interviews with people who are visually impaired from birth.
-The results were: "The places I want to go are places I've been to once and enjoyed," "I'm nervous about taking the first step when going to a new place," "I didn't know Marunouchi was a park," and "Because I can't see, I enjoy things by using my imagination."
-Therefore, if we can kindly and carefully convey the charm of Marunouchi by "using a method of announcements that can be properly conveyed to visually impaired people" and "providing guidance with reliable support," they will want to "go again" and will love Marunouchi Nakadori even more.
-And we decided to hold this tour with the hope that it will be an opportunity for "everyone" to "feel, connect, and spend the seasons." <Our project members> [Project Director] Suzuki Echiyo [Sales] Ishiyama Shigeyuki, Yamamoto Hitomi [Planning] CIC: Saito Yusuke [Operations management] CIC: Ando Kaoru [concept design] Sakuma Tonoyoshi, Ozawa Kazuki, Matsubara Miwa [Architectural advisor] NAU: Okamoto Kiwami [Production] Marumori Yukio, Sasaki Ikuya, Yamaguchi Yuta, Kawashima Ayaka ~Related links~ [Announcement] ・"Marunouchi Street Park Illumination Tour!" sponsored by NOMURA [Related achievements] ・Marunouchi Street Park 2021 Summer
+Launched in 2019, "Marunouchi Street Park" is a social experiment project designed to explore the future of Marunouchi Nakadori Street and how it can be utilized.
+Based on the spatial concept of "Amazing Winter Streets," the park created three approximately 300-meter blocks, each offering a warm and inviting experience while enjoying illuminations.
+Block 1, themed "Wonder Dining!", featured a playful area with a glasshouse where visitors could dine while enjoying the illuminations, tree hammocks, and a large chess table.
+Block 2, themed "Wonder Lounge!", featured a two-story hut serving as both a general information center and shop.
+It also featured a postbox with a simulated flame for posting purchased Christmas cards, a billiards table under the illuminations, and a fire pit where visitors could relax and enjoy playing street piano.
+Block 3, themed "Wonder Terrace!", features a "Corridor of Light" covered in mirrors and an "Artists on the Fire Terrace," where artists can create art around a fake fire in a fireplace.
+(Dates: December 2-25, 2021) Hosted by our company, the "Illumination Tour for the Visually Impaired 2021 Winter" is a walking tour with the theme of "dialogue" that aims to provide a truly comfortable spatial experience for everyone.
+Volunteer staff will escort visually impaired visitors through three blocks (total length approximately 300 meters) of the beautiful winter illuminations of Nakadori Street, creating a program that will warm both the body and mind and allow them to enjoy the experience through conversations that will warm their hearts and minds.
+During the "Marunouchi Street Park 2021 Summer" (August-September) event, we observed visually impaired people using the park, so we conducted interviews with people who have been blind since birth.
+The results included, "The places I want to go are places I've been to once and enjoyed," "I'm nervous about taking the first step when going somewhere new," "I didn't know Marunouchi was a park," and "Because I'm blind, I use my imagination to enjoy things."
+Therefore, if we could convey the charm of Marunouchi in a friendly and careful manner by "using methods that clearly communicate with the visually impaired" and "providing guidance with reliable support," we believe they will want to "return" and fall even more in love with Marunouchi Nakadori.
+We also believe that this tour could provide an opportunity for "everyone" to "feel, connect, and spend time with the seasons."
+This led us to organize this tour. <Our project members> [Project Director] Suzuki Echiyo [Sales] Ishiyama Shigeyuki, Yamamoto Hitomi [Planning] CIC: Saito Yusuke [Operations Management] CIC: Ando Kaoru [concept design] Sakuma Tonoyoshi, Ozawa Kazuki, Matsubara Miwa [Architectural Advisor] NAU: Okamoto Kiwami [Production] Marumori Yukio, Sasaki Ikuya, Yamaguchi Yuta, Kawashima Ayaka ~Related Links~ [Announcement] ・"Marunouchi Street Park Illumination Tour!" sponsored NOMURA Co.,Ltd. [Related Projects] ・Marunouchi Street Park 2021 Summer

 #Conventions & Events